peyoot/pvpn/README.md

 ##### 1. Install and auto-configure VPN server
 You need to have a VPS on cloud or have a server with public IP.
 If you don't have one, simply buy one from any cloud service provider like AWS/Azure/Alicloud.
 For example, any type of AWS EC2 or Lightsnail instance will just work fine.
 VPN server need to be deployed in Linux.
 Scripts have been tested with Ubuntu 16.04,18.04 and 20.04.
-Other version of Ubuuntu or Debian may work but not garantee.
+Other version of Ubuntu or Debian may work but not garantee.

 ##### EXAMPLE: Set up VPN server in AWS Lightsnail
 First, creat an instance of AWS Lightsnail.
 Select Linux/unix platform,OS only, Ubuntu 18.04 and choose a plan.
 Then create the instance.